citizen-stig/citizen-stig.github.io/_posts/2020-05-17-reading-temperature-and-humidity-from-am2302-sensor-in-rust-using-raspberry-pi-gpio.markdown

 }
 {% endhighlight %}

-## Reading Data, Part 1
+# Reading Data, Part 1

 There are 2 options reading the data,

-1. Pulling data manually using  line request `get_value`
+1. Pulling data manually using  line request and `.get_value()` method
-2. Subscribing to events from the line, using `.events` method of the line
+2. Subscribing to events from the line, using `.events()` method of the line

 Let's try first approach as it is straight forward.